-At Birch Copse Primary School our mission statement says ‘Together we plant the seeds for success’.
+At Birch Copse Primary School our mission statement is ‘Together we plant the seeds for success’.
 We believe that all children, regardless of their background or ability, should be given the opportunity to achieve their potential and the ‘Pupil Premium’ funding is a key factor in helping to achieve this aim.

 The Pupil Premium is additional funding given to schools in England to support specific groups of children who are vulnerable to possible underachievement.
 These include children who are entitled to free school meals or have been registered for free school meals at any point in the last 6 years, those Looked After by the Local Authority and children of armed service personnel.
 The intended effect of this funding is to accelerate progress and raise attainment so that the gap between them and their peers closes.
 It is also used to support the children in the participation of activities in the wider curriculum.

-£1,320 for children in Foundation to year 6 for each child registered as eligible for free school meals at any point in the last 6 years.
+• £1,320 for children in Foundation to year 6 for each child registered as eligible for free school meals at any point in the last 6 years.

-£1,900 for children who have been in Local Authority care for 1 day or more (Funding for these children is managed by the virtual school head (VSH) in the Local Authority that looks after the child.)
+• £1,900 for children who have been in Local Authority care for 1 day or more (Funding for these children is managed by the virtual school head (VSH) in the Local Authority that looks after the child.)

-£300 for services children who has a parent serving in the regular armed forces or are receiving a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.
+• £300 for services children who has a parent serving in the regular armed forces or are receiving a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.

 Our School’s Principles:

-We ensure that teaching and learning opportunities meet the needs of all children.
+• We ensure that teaching and learning opportunities meet the needs of all children.

-We ensure that appropriate provision is made for children who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged children are adequately assessed and addressed.
+• We ensure that appropriate provision is made for children who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged children are adequately assessed and addressed.

-In making provision for socially disadvantaged children, we recognise that not all children who receive free school meals will be socially disadvantaged.
+• In making provision for socially disadvantaged children, we recognise that not all children who receive free school meals will be socially disadvantaged.
 We also recognise that not all children who are socially disadvantaged are registered or qualify for free school meals.

-Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals and which provisions are required.
+• Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals and which provisions are required.

 • We monitor and evaluate our Pupil Premium spending, avoid spending it on activities that have little impact on achievement, and spend it in ways known to be most effective that meet the needs of each Pupil Premium child.

 Provisions and support provided for Pupil Premium children at our school: